Lucas-Cunhaa/Smart-SSH-generator/README.md

 - b: select the size of the key in bits
 - -C: add a comment for the key, with the propurse of identification

 2. Verify with:

-- 2.1

 ```bash
 cat myKey.pub
 ```

-the result should be somethin like:
+the result should be something like:

 ```bash
 ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAICv...rest_of_key... user@example.com
 ```

-- 2.2
+Then, use:

 ```bash
 cat myKey
 ```

-the result should be somethin like:
+the result should be something like:

 ```bash
 -----BEGIN OPENSSH PRIVATE KEY-----